dwiana161/line-today-app/README.md

 ## Features

-Bullet list Search articles by category
+* Search articles by category
-Bullet list item 2 Can bookmark individual articles (all bookmarks are save in browser local storage)
+* Can bookmark individual articles (all bookmarks are save in browser local storage)

 ## Built with